carmenbianca/protokolo/README.md

 `${version}` with a release version, or you can pass the option `--format version 1.0.0` to `protokolo compile` to format the heading at compile time.

-For more documentation and options, read the documentation at TODO.

 ## Maintainers